 Identify Customer Needs and Expectations

 Perhaps the idea of using customer surveys in this advanced era of data analytics seems quaint.
 But one of the best ways to find out what consumers need and expect is to go directly to the source and ask.
 That’s why surveys still matter.
-All companies can benefit from using market research surveys to determine the needs of their clients.
+All companies and online businesses can benefit from using market research surveys to determine the needs of their clients.

 Determine Brand Attributes